polcak/jsrestrictor/website/content/posts/i18n_developers.md

 If you like the placeholders, for example, because you read in the best practices that placeholder substitutions help specify parts that you [do not want translated](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Internationalization#hardcoded_substitution).
-If you want to add parameters to your manifest or css files, you are out of luck.
-Luckily, JShelter does not need parameters in manifest and css files, and such a need is rare.
+If you want to add parameters to your manifest or CSS files, you are out of luck.
+Luckily, JShelter does not need parameters in manifest and CSS files, and such a need is rare.

 ### Translating HTML files